coah80/phonkedit/README.md

 - Your songs are included in the random rotation

 6) Saving/quitting
+7) Multiplayer
+- Everyone must have this mod installed.
+When any player triggers the effect, the server broadcasts the selection so all clients play the same track and show the same skull.
+- Custom songs: Other players need a matching resource pack entry to hear the exact custom track name.
+If a client doesn’t have that custom sound, it will gracefully fall back to a built-in track.
+- Custom images: The triggering player sends a 256×256 PNG snapshot of the chosen skull (single frame).
+All clients render that exact image.

 - Opening the pause menu ends the effect so you can save/quit reliably

 ## Installation